benubah/control/README.md

 ## Installation

+This package can be installed from CRAN:

+`install.packages("control")`

-The package may be installed from this GitHub repository using `devtools` in the following manner:
+The package may also be installed from this GitHub repository using `devtools` in the following manner:

 `install.packages("devtools")  # if not already installed on your PC`